jolie/docs/src/language-tools-and-standard-library/standard-library-api/console.md

 ### enableTimestamp <a id="enableTimestamp"></a>

-Operation documentation: It enables timestamp inline printing for each console output operation call: print, println Parameter format allows to specifiy the timestamp output format.
+Operation documentation: It enables timestamp inline printing for each console output operation call: print, println Parameter format allows to specify the timestamp output format.
 Bad Format will be printed out if format value is not allowed.

 Invocation template: